Data East: Home consoles

+Data East Pinball

-Data East also made pinball machines from 1987 through 1994, and included innovations such as the first pinball to have stereo sound (Laser War), the first usage of a small dot matrix display in Checkpoint along with the first usage of a big DMD (192x64) in Maverick.
+Data East Pinball was formed as a subsidiary of Data East USA, and manufactured pinball machines from 1987 through to 1994.
+These included innovations such as the first pinball to have stereo sound (Laser War), the first usage of a small dot-matrix display in Checkpoint along with the first usage of a big DMD (192x64) in Maverick.
 In designing pinball machines they showed a strong preference for using high-profile (but expensive) licensed properties, rather than creating totally original machines, which did not help the financial difficulties the company began experiencing from 1990 on.
 Some of the properties that Data East licensed for its pinball machines included Guns N' Roses, Star Wars, Back to the Future, Batman, RoboCop, The Simpsons, and Teenage Mutant Ninja Turtles.
-Data East is the only company that manufactured custom pinball games (e.g. for Aaron Spelling, the movie Richie Rich, or Michael Jordan), though these were basically mods of existing or soon to be released pinball machines (e.g. Lethal Weapon 3).
+Data East is the only company that manufactured custom pinball games (e.g., for Aaron Spelling, the movie Richie Rich, or Michael Jordan), though these were basically mods of existing or soon to be released pinball machines (e.g., Lethal Weapon 3).

 The pinball division was created in 1985 by purchasing the pinball division of Stern Electronics and its factory and assets.
 Amidst plummeting sales across the entire pinball market, Data East chose to exit the pinball business and sold the factory to Sega in 1994.
 At the time of the buyout by Sega, Data East Pinball was the world's second-largest pinball manufacturer, holding 25 percent of the market.
 Although all of Data East's pinball games were developed in the United States, several were released in Japan by the parent company.

+Non-gaming

 Although video games represented the majority of the company's revenue, Data East had always been involved in engineering.
 Outside of video games, Data East produced image transmission equipment, data communication adapters for satellite phones from NTT DoCoMo, and developed electrocardiogram equipment for ambulances.
 According to the company's website, its Datafax product, released in 1983, was the world's first portable fax machine.